 The SSI network has been developed using Hyperledger Indy.
-Hyperledger Indy provides a set of utilities that allows the deployment of a Verifiable Data Registry, which has been named SSInetwork.
+Hyperledger Indy provides a set of utilities that allow the deployment of a Verifiable Data Registry, which has been named SSI-network.
 Each node can be deployed using a Docker container.
-It is also possible to define how many virtual or physical machines will have the network.
+It is also possible to define how many virtual or physical machines the network will have.